 Travel insurance isn’t the first thing you think of when booking a trip… until you end up in the hospital room with a strange growth on your face, and difficulty swallowing. *Slowly raises hand.* The kicker is you end up with a €300 hospital bill and you gotta pay up!
 Do yourself a favor, and buy travel insurance so you can have peace of mind as you go about your travels.
 World Nomads is highly recommended by travel bloggers, and it’s my go-to provider!

 You can get a quick quote here to get an idea of what this might cost:

 Want your foreign ATM fees reimbursed by your bank?
 Want a debit card with no fees and no minimum balance?
-Then you need this debit card!
+Then you need the Charles Schwab debit card!
 Click here to read about why I 100% recommend this card for all travelers.

 What are your favorite travel planning resources?